pikanji/oc-plaincookie-plugin/README.md

 This is useful when you want to let the backend code to read the cookie value set in frontend.

+This plugin becomes unnecessary when [this PR](https://github.com/octobercms/library/pull/335) is merged & released.

 ## Usage
 ### Installation
 You can install this plugin via composer.
 Execute below at the root of your project.